Things to Do at Asmara Cathedral

 Suggested Duration

-30-45 minutes for a thorough visit, including time for quiet reflection and photography
+30-45 minutes for a thorough visit including exterior photography and interior exploration

 Getting There